FFS Surgery Expectations: how They Affect your Satisfaction with Results

-With expectations we refer to all those previous ideas we have about how the results of the surgery will be and how they will affect our lives.
+With expectations after FFS Surgery we refer to all those subjective ideas we have about how the results of the surgery will be and how they will affect our lives.

 When we are faced with an anticipated event, we inevitably generate expectations that make us imagine, correctly or not, how things are going to be when that event occurs.
-In the case of facial gender affirming surgery, it’s hard not to have preconceived ideas of what the result of the surgery will be like.
-How feminine my forehead will look, how round my chin will be or how the reaction of others will change.
+In the case of facial gender affirming surgery, it’s hard not to have preconceived ideas of what the result of the surgery will be, especially if you have only watched positive testimonials or read negative reviews of certain techniques that have conditioned your thinking.

 The problem comes when our imagination goes too far, making you believe your happiness is going to be much greater.
 As if by magic, that all your problems are going to be solved and that your social relationships will be seamless after the surgery.
 These types of expectations are not realistic and can make you feel very frustrated after surgery, because you expected more of it.

-With feminizing surgery we change our physical features, but it is up to each patient to personally work on the emotional circumstances that may impede us from appreciating the positive changes of the feminisation surgery.
-Other obstacles to satisfaction with results may include an obsession with looking for every minuscule masculine trait, demanding unnatural perfection or the unfounded fear that people always are “clocking” or judging you.
+With feminizing surgery we change our physical features, but it is up to each patient to personally work on the emotional circumstances that may impede us from appreciating the positive changes of the feminization surgery.
+Other obstacles to satisfaction with results may include an obsession with looking for every minuscule masculine trait, demanding unnatural perfection or the fear rooted in the belief that people always are “clocking” or judging you.

-After facial gender affirmation surgery, most patients experience an improvement in their quality of life because they feel more self-confident and this helps the dysphoria to disappear.
-There are scientific studies which support this fact.
-Yet we cannot pretend that it is that magic wand that makes our problems disappear from one day to the next.
+After FFS Surgery, most patients experience an improvement in their quality of life over time because they feel more self-confident and this helps the dysphoria to disappear.
+There are scientific studies about the quality of life after FFS Surgery which support this fact.

 In conclusion, if you harbour unrealistic expectations of the FFS surgery, it is more likely that you will not be satisfied with the results since they will not align with your preconceived ideas of the benefits.
 We recommend that you regulate your expectations to feel good and live the FFS process in a healthier and more conscious way.

 It takes time and effort to develop realistic and healthy FFS surgery expectations.
-We must be aware of how far the surgery can go and recognize the limitations of the base from which each patient departs (physically speaking).
-It is in the hands of each individual to alter their personal and emotional perspectives, although softening facial features helps many, it is only one of the many factors involved.
+We must be aware of how far the surgery go and recognize the limitations of each case.
+It is in the hands of each individual to seek ways to manage their personal and emotional perspectives.

 See this tutorial on the Facialteam philosophy which addresses the importance of FFS Surgery expectations: